Tragedy (Bee Gees song): Origin

 Barry, Robin and Maurice Gibb wrote this song and "Too Much Heaven" in an afternoon off from making the Sgt.
 Pepper's Lonely Hearts Club Band movie, in which they were starring.
 In the same evening, they wrote "Shadow Dancing", which was performed by Andy Gibb (and reached number one in the US).

-The explosion sound effect at the song's climax has been the subject of much interest, and footage filmed at Criteria Studios that aired in a Bee Gees special on NBC later in 1979 documented a recording session with Barry Gibb in front of a studio microphone blowing through his cupped hands to try to achieve it.
+The explosion sound effect at the song's climax has been the subject of much interest.

-Co-producer Karl Richardson told writer Grant Walters of Albumism how they processed that raw sound to give it more authenticity.
+In 2019, co-producer Karl Richardson told writer Grant Walters of Albumism how they processed the raw sound of Barry Gibb cupping his hands over and blowing air into a studio microphone to make it sound like an authentic "boom":

 "It was a thing called a product generator.
 It was a new toy that someone...you know, we were in tune with all the [Audio Engineering Society] shows—you know, 'what's the new stuff coming out?'
 And I guess we just got a sample of it.
-It was a box and you put two inputs in it, and it generates all these harmonics and products.

-"So, the two things that went into it were Albhy [Galuten], or maybe [keyboardist] Blue [Weaver], holding the notes on the bottom end of a piano across multiple keys—maybe as many keys as you could mash down on a grand piano—and then Barry’s voice going ‘pbbhhhh!’ into a dynamic microphone, blowing air through the diaphragm to distort it.
+It was a box and you put two inputs in it, and it generates all these harmonics and products."So, the two things that went into it were Albhy [Galuten], or maybe [keyboardist] Blue [Weaver], holding the notes on the bottom end of a piano across multiple keys—maybe as many keys as you could mash down on a grand piano—and then Barry's voice going pbbhhhh!' into a dynamic microphone, blowing air through the diaphragm to distort it.
 And then you mix these two signals through the generator, and whatever came out sounded like dynamite [laughs].
 It was very technological—nobody had that sound, I know that for a fact."

+Staged footage of the recording the explosion effect was filmed at Criteria Studios in the summer of 1979 for a Bee Gees special that aired on NBC later in the year; the de facto sessions for the song had occurred in 1978.

 Though not originally in Saturday Night Fever, "Tragedy" has subsequently been added to the musical score of the West End version of the movie-musical.
 The song knocked "I Will Survive" by Gloria Gaynor off the top spot in the US for two weeks before that song again returned to number one for an additional week.
 "Tragedy" was the second single out of the three released from the album to interrupt a song's stay at #1.

 In the US, it would become the fifth of six consecutive number-ones, tying the record with Bing Crosby, Elvis Presley, and the Beatles for most consecutive number-ones in the US—a record later broken by Whitney Houston, who had seven.

-On 1 November 2024, the new music video for this song was released on the Bee Gees' official YouTube channel.
+On 1 November 2024, an animated music video for the song was released on the Bee Gees' official YouTube channel.